IanHeywood/oxkat/README.md

 * This repo is just a place for me to keep my scripts.
 I hope you find it useful but please don't mail me if your data vanishes or your computer melts.

+* Please file bugs, questions, comments as issues on this page.

+Thanks.